-&lt;sup>17 IRB, 'Afghanistan: Whether the Taliban has the capacity to pursue ...',15 February 2016, url.
+17 IRB, 'Afghanistan: Whether the Taliban has the capacity to pursue ...',15 February 2016, url.

-&lt;sup>18 IRB, 'Afghanistan: Whether the Taliban has the capacity to pursue ...',15 February 2016, url.
+18 IRB, 'Afghanistan: Whether the Taliban has the capacity to pursue ...',15 February 2016, url.

-&lt;sup>19 IRB, 'Afghanistan: Whether the Taliban has the capacity to pursue ...',15 February 2016, url.
+19 IRB, 'Afghanistan: Whether the Taliban has the capacity to pursue ...',15 February 2016, url.

-'The AAN analyst explained that when people move from one location to another area where they have tribal or family connections, this could potentially shield the person's background from being uncovered; however, these same connections could also be their greatest liability in the sense that a person's connections could also be used as a way to locate the person...
+potentially shield the person's background from being uncovered; however, these same connections could also be their greatest liability in the sense that a person's connections could also be used as a way to locate the person...
 The Professor stated that "Afghans are a tribal people and this allows them to, in part, know the circumstances of people in their tribe or ethno-linguistic group.
 This is obviously easy to do at the local, district and Provincial level of their home locality but because of extended families and other dynamics, it [one's identity] is often hard to hide even when an Afghan leaves their home locality".